30 Stress-Free Road Trip Activities for Kids

 Take turns challenging each other with tongue twisters for hilarious results.

-Common tongue twisters include the famous ‘She sells seashells down by the seashore,’ as well as lesser-known twisters such as ‘no need to light a night-light on a light night like tonight.’
+Common tongue twisters include the famous ‘She sells seashells down by the seashore’ and lesser-known twisters such as ‘No need to light a night-light on a light night like tonight.’

 This wordplay game is perfect for older children who enjoy challenges, and if you are looking to make the game more competitive you could turn it into a tournament, seeing who can pronounce the saying more quickly without messing up the phrasing.